-November is National Caregivers Month, and we wanted to take a moment to acknowledge all the selfless love, support and hours of emotional, physical and perhaps even clinical care you provide for your loved one.
+In our work at Constant Therapy, we hear from caregivers and carers all the time, and we wanted to take a moment to acknowledge all the selfless love, support, and hours of emotional, physical, and perhaps even clinical care you provide for your loved one.
 We’re beyond amazed at all that you do and wanted to start this month off right with a post that will help you care for a loved one with dementia.

 What is dementia?

-Dementia is not a single condition but is an umbrella term for a variety of specific sub-conditions like Alzheimer’s, Lewy Body dementia, etc. Although it can manifest in a multitude of symptoms, the general marker for someone with dementia is the progressive decline in memory, problem-solving abilities or language, enough to impair their independent functioning.
+Dementia is not a single condition but is an umbrella term for a variety of specific sub-conditions like Alzheimer’s, Lewey Body Dementia, etc. Although it can manifest in a multitude of symptoms, the general marker for someone with dementia is the progressive decline in memory, problem-solving abilities, or language, enough to impair their independent functioning.

 What are tips for caring for someone with dementia?